-- Setting up your free CloudFlare Free SSL Certificate
+- 4 How To Setup Your Free CloudFlare Free SSL Certificate

 SSL Certificates are a easy way to encrypt all channel between the client and server.
 SSL Certificates are used during transmission of such data like Credit Card details, account login information or so.
 Having an SSL Certificate data gets encrypted prior to transmission via Internet to prevent eavesdropping.